Sleep is not the mystery as it is the normal state of nature. The real mystery is awakening

 Since what Guenon describes here has nothing to do with actual communications with the dead, the same principle can be applied on a larger scale.
 That is, the collective activity of the subconscious minds of groups of people, who have certain affinities with each other, can then produce an effect that is powerful and seems to have its origination outside of them.
 Clearly, it would be quite difficult to convince them that their experience is nothing more than a group delusion.

 Yet, it accounts for why certain groups within a larger society have such common opinions.
 Whenever a new socio-political issue comes up, these people adopt the same viewpoint almost on cue.
 This has always amazed me.
 At a minimum, it points out that such opinions have been adopted with virtually no deliberate forethought.

 Guenon points out another interesting fact.
 Different groups of spiritualists seldom agree as they come up with different, and often contradictory, experiences and interpretations.
 Were the phenomena truly objective, we wouldn’t expect to see that happening.
 Hence, in society at large, we see different segments of the population adopting various schemata of opinions.
 These follow a spectrum from close agreement with variations on a theme to total opposition.
 So there arise various political programs, and subgroups within a larger group, different religious theories, and so on, based on personal or social affinities and unconscious group thinking.
 Advertisers and those who study the psychology of crowds are aware of these groups, even if they do not understand them fully.
 Some become adept at manipulating them by inserting new influences.
-Guenon calls these “wandering influences”, although this encompasses a far wider range of influences, including those of a supernatural, or even demonic, character.
+Guenon calls these “wandering influences”, although this encompasses a far wider range of influences, including those of a supernatural, and even demonic, character.

 There is much more to explore regarding the wandering influences.
 There are also the spiritual influences associated with various ethnicities.
 More interesting are the delusions of scientific and religious systems, especially since they claim to offer a way out of delusions.
 These topics will be part of future discussions.